Mueller considers new charges for ex-Trump campaign chairman

 That prospect of a pardon has drawn criticism, including from Mark Warner, the top Democrat on the Senate intelligence committee who said it would be a “complete abuse of power” and could prompt congressional action against the president.

 Manafort faces up to five years in prison on each charge in his plea agreement.
-He is also set to be sentenced on eight felony counts in a separate case in Virginia in February.
+He is also set to be sentenced in Virginia in February.

 Trump has spent recent weeks casting Mueller’s team as hell-bent on destroying the lives of those in the president’s orbit.
 Armed with information passed along by Manafort’s attorneys to the president’s legal team, Trump has accused prosecutors of dirty tactics and pressuring witnesses to lie.